okatsn/OkPkgTemplates.jl/docs/src/sayhello.md

 Hello.x
 ```

-Noted that this is true for `Main` scope.
+Error occurred in `Hello.@f45brutal` because `Hello.f` is not defined.
+Noted that this is true for `Main` scope; yuo can redefine variables/functions under the `Main` scope this way.

 !!! tip "Tips"
     - Multiline `quote ... end` is in fact `Expr(:block, ex1, ex2, ...)`